 The deadline for filing an online Self Assessment tax returns for the 2019-20 tax year, which ended on 5th April 2020, is midnight on 31st January 2021.

-The deadline to file your online Self Assessment tax return for the 2018-19 tax year is midnight on 31st January 2020.
-The deadline for submitting paper tax returns was 31st October 2019, so it is no longer possible to send a return by post.
-Any Income Tax and National Insurance due for the 2018-19 tax year must also be paid by midnight on 31st January 2020.
+The deadline for submitting paper tax returns, on the other hand, is 31st October 2020.
+Any Income Tax and National Insurance due for the 2019-20 tax year must also be paid by midnight on 31st January 2021.

 Do I need to file a Self Assessment tax return?

 Self Assessment is the system that HMRC uses to collect Income Tax and National Insurance from self-employed individuals and anyone who receives unreported taxable income from other sources, including limited company directors, shareholders, and members of Limited Liability Partnerships (LLPs).

 You will need to complete a Self Assessment tax return if:

 - you are a self-employed sole trader earning more than £1,000 per year